z3r0c10wn/wazuh-documentation/source/user-manual/overview.rst

 Components
 ``````````

-- The **Wazuh app** is a Kibana plugin designed to display Wazuh related information providing a RESTful API web interface.
+- The **Wazuh app** is a Kibana plugin designed to display Wazuh related information providing a web interface.
 This interface makes administration of the Wazuh Manager and Wazuh Agents easy and powerful.

 - **Elasticsearch** is a highly scalable full-text search and analytics engine.
 It is used to index alerts data and historical agents status information.
 More information can be found at the `Elasticsearch official documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html>`_.